Arsh1213/getting_started_with_javascript/Chapters/6_objects_and_arrays.md

 var emptyObject = {}

 // Using the "new" keyword
-var anotherEmptyObject = new Object(); // Explanation for this is available in the next chapter
+// Find the "Behind the scenes" for this statement in the next chapter var anotherEmptyObject = new Object();

 // Most common way to write objects var human = {num_of_limbs : 4, num_of_sense_organs : 5}